Glossary

 Cross-border

-Cross-border refers to selling and shipping physical products across international borders.
-In other words, transactions in which goods ship from one country and into another.
+Cross-border transactions refer to selling and shipping physical products across international borders, in other words, transactions in which goods ship from one country to another.

 However, in the Digital River APIs, certain groups of countries that have formed trade agreements, such as those in the European Union and the Economic Community of West African States, exist as a single political entity.
 As a result, shipments between them are not considered to be cross-border.